APC North-West stakeholders brainstorm on challenges, plans for 2027

 She expressed gratitude to Tinubu for his continuous support to the zone, urging all the members to work together for the party’s advancement.

-Speaking also at the event ,the Speaker, House of Representatives, Abbas Tajudeen, called on Ganduje to constitute reconciliation committees at various levels to mend rifts within the party.
+Speaking also at the event ,the Speaker, House of Representatives, TAbbas Tajudeen, called on Ganduje to constitute reconciliation committees at various levels to mend rifts within the party.

 He also spoke of the need for peaceful coexistence among party members, encouraged forgiveness and collaborations for future successes.